avo-hq/support/readme.md

 #### Prerequisites

-1. You must have Ruby 3.1 installed on your computer
+1. You must have Ruby installed on your computer
-2. You must have PostgreSQL installed and running (`brew install postgresql@14`)
+2. You must have PostgreSQL installed and running
-3. You must have Docker installed and running

 #### Setup